VA3HDL/hamdashboard/README.md

 As a workaround for these issues, I've tested running a local proxy on my computer to strip out the x-frame-options header coming from the source server and it worked well on some cases.
 But setting up a proxy adds another layer of complexity to the setup.

+Use this online tool to test any URL to see if it can be displayed in an iframe before adding it to the dashboard -> [iFrame Tester online](https://iframetester.com/)

 ## Updates

 If you want to upgrade to the latest version, the only file you need to update is hamdash.html (do not overwrite your config.js file.)